Agacheri

-Agacheri was a Turkmen tribe that inhabited parts of Anatolia until the 14th century.
-They were allied with the Qara Qoyunlu during the 14–15th centuries but shifted their allegiance to the Aq Qoyunlu upon the downfall of the former.
+Agacheri was a Turkoman tribe that inhabited parts of Anatolia until the 14th century.
+They were allied with the Qara Qoyunlu during the 14–15th centuries but later shifted their allegiance to the Aq Qoyunlu upon the downfall of the former.
 A portion of the tribe remained in Anatolia and split into smaller subgroups, while another branch migrated to Iran, where they additionally incorporated Lurs.
 The tribe is known by its historical name in Iran.
 Although it has been contested by later publications due to lack of primary evidence, it is conventionally considered to be connected to the Tahtacı in Turkey.

 Etymology

 The name of the tribe was attested by multiple medieval sources.
 Twelfth–thirteenth-century Ilkhanid historian Rashid al-Din Hamadani pointed out that the tribe's name was not mentioned in earlier works and referred to an Oghuz group that settled in the forested areas of the Near East, which earned its name.
 The term means "people of the forest" in Turkic languages.
 Present-day members of the tribe in Iran, primarily those who do not speak Turkic, hold that the name originates in the terms agha (gentleman) and jari (bold), which are lexical borrowings that entered Persian from Turkic.